kadiriprosper/lite_shopper/README.md

 To build this project on your pc, follow the following instructions.

-- Clone this repository using the command `git clone  https://github.com/kadiriprosper/hng_shopper.git`.
+- Clone this repository using the command `git clone  https://github.com/kadiriprosper/lite_shopper.git`.
+- Put in your apiKey in the `productController.dart`
-- Run `flutter pub get` to get all the required dependencied.
+- Run `flutter pub get` to get all the required dependencies.
 - Run `flutter build` to build the project into it's respective platforms.

 ### Running the application